sass/sass/proposal/package-importer.d.ts.md

 This proposal defines the requirements for Package Importers written by users or provided by implementations.
-It is a type of [Importer] and, in addition to the standard requirements for importers, it must handle only the following non-canonical URLs:
+It is a type of [Importer] and, in addition to the standard requirements for importers, it must handle only non-canonical URLs that:

-* with the scheme `pkg`
+* have the scheme `pkg`, and
-* whose path begins with a package name
+* whose path begins with a package name, and
 * optionally followed by a path, with path segments separated with a forward slash.